 4.10.6 Asynchronous variables

-Another exception for the segment ordering rule is that a variable may be declared as asynchronous.
-This indicates that the variable might be referenced or defined by non-Fortran procedures.
-It is initiated by execution of a communication initiation procedure and completed by execution of a corresponding communication completion procedure.
+Another exception of the segment ordering rule is that a variable may be declared as asynchronous.
+This attribute indicates that the variable might be referenced or defined by non-Fortran procedures.
+Access to the asynchronous variable is initiated by execution of a communication initiation procedure and is completed by execution of a corresponding communication completion procedure.
 The programmer is responsible for ensuring that the variable:

 is not referenced between execution of an input communication initiation procedure and execution of the corresponding communication completion procedure; and